Zombie SKU: How to Make Profit from Products That Don’t Sell

 Sometimes the issue is as simple as price.
 For example, a competitor might be selling a similar product 30% cheaper.

-3. Make a Decision for Each Product
+3. Decide for Each Product

 After analyzing impressions, clicks, conversions, and checking the feed content, you need to make clear decisions for each SKU.
 There are three main scenarios: